PolicyCleanse: Backdoor Detection and Mitigation in Reinforcement Learning: Abstract

 \section{Abstract}

-While the real world application of reinforcement learning (RL) is becoming popular, the safety concern and the robustness of an RL system require more attention.
-A recent work reveals that, in a multi-agent RL environment, backdoor trigger actions can be injected into a victim agent (\textit{a.k.a.} trojan agent), which can result in a catastrophic failure as soon as it sees the backdoor trigger action.
-We propose the problem of RL Backdoor Detection, aiming to address this safety vulnerability.
-An interesting observation we drew from extensive empirical studies is a trigger smoothness property where normal actions similar to the backdoor trigger actions can also trigger low performance of the trojan agent.
-Inspired by this observation, we propose a reinforcement learning solution \name{} to find approximate trigger actions for the trojan agents, and further propose an efficient approach to mitigate the trojan agents based on machine unlearning.
-Experiments show that our approach can correctly distinguish and mitigate all the trojan agents across various types of agents and environments.
+While real-world applications of reinforcement learning (RL) are becoming popular, the security and robustness of RL systems are worthy of more attention and exploration.
+In particular, recent works have revealed that, in a multi-agent RL environment, backdoor trigger actions can be injected into a victim agent (\textit{a.k.a.} Trojan agent), which can result in a catastrophic failure as soon as it sees the backdoor trigger action.
+To ensure the security of RL agents against malicious backdoors, in this work, we propose the problem of Backdoor Detection in a multi-agent competitive reinforcement learning system, with the objective of detecting Trojan agents as well as the corresponding potential trigger actions, and further trying to mitigate their Trojan behavior.
+In order to solve this problem, we propose \name{} that is based on the property that the activated Trojan agent’s accumulated rewards degrade noticeably after several timesteps.
+Along with \name{}, we also design a machine unlearning-based approach that can effectively mitigate the detected backdoor.
+Extensive experiments demonstrate that the proposed methods can accurately detect Trojan agents, and outperform existing backdoor mitigation baseline approaches by at least $3\%$ in winning rate across various types of agents and environments.